The World’s Fastest Indian – Not Where You Would Expect It!

 More info about the E Hayes shop is shown here.

-If you’re ever in Invercargill, New Zealand almost at the bottom of the Southern Hemisphere, check out The World’s Fastest Indian!
+If you’re ever in Invercargill, New Zealand almost at the bottom of the Southern Hemisphere, check out one of the world’s ost famous motorbikes!

 World’s Fastest Indian – More info